KevinDahlberg/log_my_run_app/BLOG.md

 decided to just create a new part of each run that has the parsed version of the time and distance.
 This allows me to access it whenever I feel like it instead of having to create and replace it every time I decide to go back and forth.

-next up is to get the numbers to show up right in the edit view.
+next up is to get the numbers to show up right in the edit view. the information is showing up on the edit screen, it's just throwing a ton of errors.
+The other thing that isn't working right is the date is still messed up, also with all of these changes, add run isn't working right. aaaaand the Delete button isn't working either.

+things to do:
+  - [ ] Make date show up right
+  - [ ] Submitting new runs right
+  - [x] Make Delete button work again
+  - [ ] create user class
+  - [ ] get rid of errors on edit screen

+  12:18 - Taking a break for lunch 2:02 / 2:02 / 16:53

+  1:59 - Back to work
+  delete working again.  now it's doubling the runs received from the DB